Afternoon tea in the Cotswolds: 19 of the best places to go

 Thornbury Castle is a Tudor castle-turned-hotel in the heart of the market town of Thornbury.
 Afternoon tea at Thornbury gives you an opportunity to take in the 500 year old architecture whilst indulging in the tea and edibles of your choice.

-You can choose scones & tea, or for the addition of miniature cakes a Cream Tea; Full Afternoon Tea includes cakes and finger sandwiches, and Champagne Tea features the celebratory glass of house bubbly.
+You can choose from a Creaam Tea, Full Afternoon Tea or Champagne Full Afternoon Tea; all served with freshly baked scones and homemade jam and cream.
 A wide range of teas are available, and special dietary requirements can be catered for providing prior notification is given.

 The Wharf House is an award-winning waterside restaurant and hotel in the historic city of Gloucester.